Vexmage/BlazorChatbot/README.md

-# BlazorChatbot
+# 🦉 Philosobot

-A Blazor Server chatbot application that uses the OpenAI API to generate responses in real time.
-Built as part of a developer workshop on integrating AI into .NET applications, this project showcases how modern .NET (Blazor Server) can be used alongside AI tools to create conversational, vibe-oriented web applications.
+Philosobot is a Blazor Server chatbot that responds to your questions with philosophical nuance, distinct voice, and a touch of mystery.
+Built on top of OpenAI’s GPT API, it showcases how modern .NET and prompt engineering can work together to create conversational experiences.

 ## 🧠 Features

-- 🔌 .NET 8 / Blazor Server
+- ⚙️ Built with **Blazor Server (.NET 7)** for fast, interactive UI
-- 🤖 Integration with OpenAI Chat Completions API (`gpt-3.5-turbo`)
+- 🗣️ **Persona-based chat** powered by OpenAI's Chat Completions API
-- 💬 Live chat UI with user/AI message thread
+- 🎭 Multiple philosophical styles: analytic, continental, postcolonial, and more
-- 🎨 Clean, responsive styling using basic CSS
+- 🎨 Branded UI with custom owl + brain logo (aka the Philosobird™)
-- 🧪 Foundation for further exploration: personalities, memory, prompt tuning, etc.
+- 🧩 Fully extendable system for prompt tuning, theming, and future memory support

 ## 🚀 Getting Started